 Day 5: Birding to Ruhija sector in Bwindi impenetrable forest

 Bwindi Impenetrable forest is the richest forest in East Africa in relation to its trees, butterflies and birds.
-It is home to over 450 Mountain Gorillas.
 The bird list for the park currently totals 347 species.
-The forest has 10 of the 26 globally threatened species in Uganda, five of which are vulnerable and boasts of 24 of Uganda’s 25 Albertine Rift endemics.
+The forest has 10 of the 26 globally threatened species in Uganda, five of which are vulnerable and boasts a number of Uganda’s Albertine Rift endemics.

 In Ruhija the birds we hope to sight include the; Rwenzori Batis, Collared Apalis, Montane Sooty Boubou, Banded Prinia, Mountain and Yellow-streaked Greenbul.Shelley’s Crimsonwing, Mountain Illadopsis, Archer’s Robin-chat, White-starred Robin, Strange Weaver, Blue headed, Purple-breasted and Regal Sunbirds, Northern Olive Thrush, Abyssinian Crimsonwing, Black headed Waxbill, Dusky Crimsonwing, Willcock’s Honeyguide, Sharpe’s Starling and many others.

-We will have stopovers at Echuya forest for good birding opportunities and possible sightings of Albertine rift endemics.
+We will have stopover at Echuya forest for birding opportunities and possible sightings of Albertine rift endemics.

 Day 6: Birding in Ruhija Sector – Bwindi forest